Skip to content

 Orientation

 This surface must lie between two parallel planes 0.003 in.
-(0.08 mm) apart that are perpendicular to datum A. Perpendicularity inherently controls flatness — the surface must also be flat within 0.003 in.
+(0.08 mm) apart that are perpendicular to datum A. Perpendicularity inherently controls flatness, so the surface must also be flat within 0.003 in.

 Machinist’s interpretation

-Mill the surface in the same setup as datum A (facing down in the vise).
-The spindle axis is perpendicular to the vise jaws, so perpendicularity comes naturally.
-Tall thin walls may need climb milling with light radial engagement.
+Mill the surface in the same setup as datum A when possible so the controlled face is generated from the datum setup.
+Tall thin walls may need lighter radial engagement and more conservative workholding.

 Inspector’s interpretation

 Set datum A face on surface plate (or CMM fixture).
 Measure the controlled surface with an indicator or CMM.
-The deviation from a perfect 90° plane must not exceed 0.003 in.
+The deviation from the theoretical 90° reference plane must not exceed 0.003 in.
+(0.08 mm).

 5